Martyrs of Prague: Background

-The friars died on Shrove Tuesday and their remains were dumped near the convent but then provided a Christian burial within the week on 19 February 1611.
+The friars died on Shrove Tuesday and their remains were dumped near the friary, but then provided a Christian burial within the week on 19 February 1611.
 Their remains were later re-interred in the church's side chapel in 1616 at the behest of the Archbishop of Prague Jan Lohelius.
 Their bodies were exhumed and seen to have decomposed to a slight degree.
 Their remains were exhumed once more in 2012 to be subject to scientific examination.

 Fourteen of the attackers were sentenced at a court in Prague in April 1611 and were all executed for the murder of the fourteen Franciscans.

 Individual list

 Bedřich Bachstein

 Bachstein was born circa 1561 in Pená at Jindřichův Hradec.
 He served as the Novice Master for the friars and also served as the vicar for the convent.
 Bachstein was killed with a spear blow to the heart as he hid in the bell tower with two of the novices and the kitchen assistant.
 His remains were hurled out of the tower to the ground below alongside those of the ones slain with him.